iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 1 reviews"/>
 </p>

+> If I could rate this no stars I would.
+Do not download stuff on to my phone without my permission.
+Disgusting.<br> :date: __2021-03-06 03:57:35__

+> Doesn't do anything<br> :date: __2021-03-03 19:14:08__

+> My roommate had covid and this app showed no exposure.
+I was around him the whole time, fortunately I didn't get it.
+I've been around others who were positive and the app still said no exposure.
+It's useless.
+Uninstalling.<br> :date: __2021-03-02 02:07:57__

 > Does it even work?
 At the very least tell us how many devices did u check per day, if others are not using this service, it's just using my battery for nothing<br> :date: __2021-02-25 20:14:10__

-> Just want to complete app for covid19 1st injection.<br> :date: __2021-02-24 19:19:59__

 > Never worked<br> :date: __2021-02-21 23:25:40__